The Bulletin and Ministers' Schedule are no longer being

 Open your eyes . . .

-Look around and notice how many parishioners are no longer attending Mass at Our Lady of the Assumption, with a number of those missing having been members of ministries and councils, and faithful volunteers.
-Also, the Mass attendance is no longer reported in the weekly bulletin.
+Look around and notice how many parishioners are no longer members of ministries and councils, and faithful volunteers.
+Also, the Mass attendance is seldom reported in the weekly bulletin except as noted above.

 Why were Masses being said in part of Lent and all through Holy Week, including Easter 2016, without a visible crucifix, contrary to the Code of Canon Law, the General Instruction of the Roman Missal, and Code of Rubrics?